jeromeetienne/AR.js/README.md

   [aframe-artoolkit](http://jeromeetienne.github.io/slides/artoolkit-aframe/)
 - webvr-polyfill: it is kind of working - still a work-in-progress

+#  Guides

-# Augmented reality for the web in less than 10 lines of html
+## Augmented reality for the web in less than 10 lines of html

 A-Frame magic :) All details are explained in this super post ["Augmented Reality in 10 Lines of HTML - AR.js with a-frame magic"](https://medium.com/arjs/augmented-reality-in-10-lines-of-html-4e193ea9fdbf)